swarmnyc/fulton-android/README.md

 }
 ```

 Fulton.context.errorHandler only catches errors from ApiClient.
-If errors are from .then, .thenUi or other promise methods, the errors are uncaught, these are will go to Promise.uncaught.
-For example,
+If errors are from .then, .thenUi or other promise methods, the errors are not caught, so these will go to Promise.uncaught.
+For example:

 ``` kotlin
 FooApiClient().barList().then {